opentelekomcloud-infra/docs-next-charts/README.md

 4. **argocd**: [Argo CD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.

 > [!NOTE]
-> - The **zalando-postgres-operator** is optional, as long as you have another way to provision internally or externally
-> PostgreSQL databases, which are required by **Umami**.
-> - **argocd** is optional as well, if you have other means to automate the provisioning in place.
+> **argocd** is optional, if you have other means to automate the provisioning in place.
 Nevertheless it is strongly advised to use it

 ## Deployment